-Cash used for investing activities is primarily attributable to acquisitions, net of cash received, capital expenditures and other equity or cost method investments.
+Cash from investing activities is primarily influenced by acquisitions, proceeds from asset disposition, capital expenditures and other equity or cost method investments.

 On March 4, 2015 we acquired Triune, a privately-held supplier of wireless charging and power management platforms targeted at, among other things, high and low power, high-efficiency applications.
 Under the terms of the purchase agreement the Company acquired all of the outstanding equity interest in Triune for a guaranteed minimum purchase price of \$45.0 million which consisted of \$35.0 million in cash paid at closing and \$10.0 million to be paid at a future date ("Deferred Payment").
-To fund the Triune acquisition, we borrowed \$35.0 million under our revolving line of credit in March 2015.
+To fund the Triune acquisition, we borrowed \$35.0 million under our prior revolving line of credit in March 2015.
 In September 2015, we paid \$9.5 million of the Deferred Payment with the remaining \$0.5 million being paid in the second quarter of fiscal year 2017.
 Subject to achieving certain future financial goals ("Triune Earn-out"), up to \$70.0 million of contingent consideration will be paid over the next two years if certain net revenue targets are achieved in each of the fiscal years 2017 and 2018.
 An additional payment of up to \$16.0 million will be paid after fiscal year 2018 if certain cumulative net revenue and contribution margin targets are achieved.
 We do not expect the Triune Earn-out targets to be achieved and we do not expect to pay any associated contingent consideration.

-Capital expenditures were \$5.3 million for the first six months of fiscal year 2017 compared to \$8.2 million for the first six months of fiscal year 2016.
+Capital expenditures were \$13.8 million for the first nine months of fiscal year 2017 compared to \$10.7 million for the first nine months of fiscal year 2016.
 The decrease was due to deferred equipment purchases.
-We expect our capital spending to increase to approximately \$10.0 million in the third quarter of fiscal year 2017 as we expand our test capacity in support of engineering and manufacturing functions.
+We expect our capital spending in the fourth quarter of fiscal year 2017 to include \$7.0 million to expand our test capacity in support of engineering and manufacturing functions.
+Additionally, on November 4, 2016, we entered into an agreement to acquire the facility we are currently leasing in Burlington, Canada for approximately \$12.0 million.
+The transaction is expected to close in December 2016.
+We expect to use available cash on hand to fund this purchase.